Cockapoo health problems

 Progressive Retinal Atrophy (PRA)

 This is an inherited condition seen in Cockapoos which affects a dog’s ability to see.
 The retina is the part of the eye that allows us, and our pets, to see.
-It transmits images to the brain, providing us with vision, but in PRA these crucial parts start to deteriorate and eventually completely worn away.
+It transmits images to the brain, providing us with vision, but in PRA these crucial parts start to deteriorate and are eventually completely worn away.

 There is currently no effective treatment for the condition, and helping a dog navigate through life with vision loss is the best way to help them.

-Inflammation can often accompany a cataract, making it a painful and sometimes disorienting experience for a dog so knowing the signs can help your pet receive the care it needs sooner rather than later.
+Inflammation can often accompany a cataract, making it a painful and sometimes disorienting experience for a dog, so knowing the signs can help your pet receive the care it needs sooner rather than later.

 These signs include whiteness of the pupils, loss of vision and pain.

 Glaucoma is another disease that the Cockapoo can be more prone to have due to their genetics.
 This is when pressure is placed on the eye due to a blockage which has a serious effect on the dog’s vision as it causes damage to the optic nerve and retina.
 Glaucoma is a serious condition which will lead to complete blindness if not treated.

 The cornea is the transparent part of the eye which forms a cover over the pupil and iris.
 When damage occurs to the cornea, it is known as an eye ulcer.
 They can be caused by infection, trauma, burns or as a result of another medical condition.

 Treatment will depend on the cause of the ulcer but can vary from anti-inflammatory pain relief to surgery.

 Owners of a Cockapoo need to be aware that the Cockapoo is sensitive to allergens and tends to develop allergies that present with itchiness, skin irritations and dermatitis.
 It is recommended to keep an eye on your dog’s skin health at all times.
 Some allergies can be well managed with regular preventatives, a specific diet and/or medicated shampoos or foams.